Possession of Marijuana Overview

 - Pennsylvania Law versus Local Ordinances

-Students are often surprised by how seriously marijuana is taken in State College.
+Students are often surprised by how seriously marijuana is taken in Pennsylvania.
 Some students come from states where marijuana has been legalized or decriminalized.

 In Pennsylvania, marijuana is still considered a Schedule 1 controlled substance, and under state law, possession of marijuana for personal use is a criminal offense and is a misdemeanor.
 If an individual possesses marijuana with the intent to deliver, delivers, or grows/manufactures it, the maximum penalties and collateral consequences are much harsher.
 Those offenses are not discussed in this overview.